-(b) During employment at this classification level, an employee
+(b) During employment at this classification level, an employee must satisfactorily complete the following aspects of the Q-STEP program years 1, 2 & 3, -

 - i. the Certificate III in Public Safety (Firefighting and Emergency Service Operations), and - ii. the Certificate III in Public Safety (Community Safety), and - iii. any other Q-STEP program qualification requirements.